Building A Reporting System With Power BI

 This is an amazing reporting system or reporting solution that came from a Power BI challenge that we put on at Enterprise DNA.
 I made a lot of videos about the challenge and just highlighting some awesome ideas and submissions that are coming through it.
+You may watch the full video of this tutorial at the bottom of this blog.

 This is from Greg Phillips, who is an Enterprise DNA expert.
 He did a lot of great things with Power BI and this is one of them; he is really taking things to another level with this particular submission.